Tips for Charitable Giving in Times of CrisisSeptember 17, 2018 12:00 am

 Charitable giving is an important part of your financial plan.
 Your intended donations should be addressed annually to have the greatest impact to the cause you are supporting and to be sure you are taking advantage of potential tax benefits.
 Talk to your financial advisor to explore your individual options for giving.

 The information contained in this post is not intended as investment, tax or legal advice.
 StrategicPoint Investment Advisors assumes no responsibility for any action or inaction resulting from the contents herein.
-Chrissy’s opinions and comments expressed on this site are her own and may not accurately reflect those of the firm or our parent company, Focus Financial Partners.
+The author’s opinions and comments expressed on this site are their own and may not accurately reflect those of the firm or our parent company, Focus Financial Partners.
 Third party content does not reflect the view of the firm and is not reviewed for completeness or accuracy.
 It is provided for ease of reference.